alissawilliams/pleiotropy_Drosophila/README.txt

 [class]_missing_genes_MK_table.txt:
 List of genes from particular class concatenation that were not found in File S5 from Fraisse et al, 2017.

+fullMKtable.txt:
+Full table of MK data from File S5 (Fraisse et al, 2017) for all genes of interest found in the concatenation and File S5.
+MAde using the [class]_genes_mk_table.txt table described above.

 In scripts:

 concatenate.py: